 Honey Garlic Spare Ribs, also known as Dry Garlic Ribs are a delectable Chinese Canadian restaurant specialty with tender pork ribs coated in a garlicky, sweet, and savory sauce, then baked to sticky perfection.
 This dish can serve as an indulgent main course for dinner or as a hit at your next barbecue.

-Succulent ribs smothered in some kind of messy sauce are probably up in my top 3 favourite foods.
-These ones are less sauce-y than many of my go-to recipes, but they’re still among best-loved.
+Succulent ribs dripping with some kind of sauce are probably up in my top 3 favourite foods.
+These ones are less sauce-y than many of my go-to ribs recipes, but they’re still among best loved.
 You start by slowly simmering them in an onion broth stove-top, then when they’re meltingly tender, you transfer them to a baking sheet and bake, basting with a sweet garlic-soy sauce until caramelized.
 Still satisfyingly sticky, but more guest-friendly than the sauce-swimming varieties – you don’t need to go completely caveman to eat them.

 The simmering method renders a lot of the fat and leaves it behind in the pot, so the ribs aren’t as greasy as they often can be.
 Still falling off the bone, still full of rich, meaty flavour, but without the heaviness (and heartburn) associated with the recipes that let them swim in their own fat.
 You can do the simmering part well in advance of baking the ribs – great if you want to serve them at a party.

 This is my mama’s recipe (adapted for more garlic).
 She often makes them around the holidays as part of a Chinese food feast.
 In fact, it’s one of my favorite Christmas recipes.

 Gather Your Ingredients for Honey Garlic Spare Ribs

 This recipe brings together some fantastic elements to create a lip-smacking, finger-licking delight.
 Let’s check out the main actors: